 I Promise from Shaughnessy Park on Vimeo.

 “During English Language Arts, the grade 8 students of Shaughnessy Park School learned about the Residential Schools.
 With the help of an education resource called the 100 Years of Loss, the students learned the History and the Timeline of the Residential School System.
 Students read heartbreaking Survivor stories and the class had emotional discussions throughout the unit.
-Continue reading Charlene Kantyluk shares that her grade 8 students from Shaughnessy Park School are excited to share a video that they produced after learning about the IRS system in Canada.
+Continue reading Charlene Kantyluk and her grade 8 students at Shaughnessy Park School share a video that they produced after learning about the IRS system in Canada.

 “This video was created by Mosha Folger, assisted by Karen Beddard, with sound and artistic direction from Moe Clark, to bring to life the amazing tiles that were created as a memorial to students of residential schools by students at Community Learning Centre Schools in Quebec.
 Thank you to everyone involved!”

 Project of Heart Tiles Animation from Mosha Folger on Vimeo.

 The grade 6 students of Riverside Elementary were deeply moved by the survivor Bob Pictou’s presentation.
 The students were captivated from the initial talk which lasted over 2 hours.
 Bob was accompanied by Nancy Oakley, Project of Heart Commemoration Project organizer for Nova Scotia, and her father.
 Continue reading Students in Albert Bridge, Nova Scotia Learn “The greatest life lessons are not found in a text book…”